 WHAT MAKES KANSAS CITY’S ECONOMY GREAT?

-The Kansas City metro has a population of 2.16 million people (2021), an increase of over 15% since 2000, among the highest growth rates in the Midwest over this period.
+The Kansas City metro has a population of 2.39 million people, and has had one of the highest growth rates in the Midwest.
 The region has experienced phenomenal corporate attraction and business growth, with companies across a range of economic sectors calling Kansas City home.
 The common thread has been the excellent value each company derived from the metro’s talented and deep workforce, diverse operating environments, low cost of living, and amazing work-life balance.

 Kansas City’s economy is recognized as one of the nation’s most diverse with no economic sector comprising more than 15% of overall employment and is a national leader of several durable industries which are integral to regional economic growth.
 Furthermore, Kansas City has increasingly become a hub for startups and entrepreneurs that are attracted to the metro’s abundant talent pool and low office space costs.